Acting materialistically in an imperfect world: LLMs as means of production and social relations

 tante's essay is on the web, but it appears to be configured to serve garbage to LLM scrapers.
 Korean is my first language; English is my second.
 A text like tante's, where the nuances of the argument and its unstated premises matter, does not survive conventional machine translation intact.
 You need something at the level of an LLM for the reasoning to come through.
 I ended up copying the essay by hand and feeding it to one.

 tante argues that LLMs sever the connection between reader and author: search engines lead you to the original, while LLMs extract the content and keep you inside their own loop.
 There is something to that.
-But my experience shows whose perspective that picture was drawn from.
-For a fluent English reader, an LLM might well be a technology that cuts connections.
-For a reader working in a second language, an LLM is sometimes the technology that makes connection possible in the first place. tante's decision to block LLM scrapers is consistent with his own logic, but it ended up reinforcing the asymmetry between readers who are fluent in English and those who are not.
+But my experience shows whose perspective shaped that picture.
+If you already read English fluently, an LLM can look like a machine for cutting readers off from authors.
+If you do not, it can be the thing that lets the argument reach you at all. tante's decision to block LLM scrapers is consistent with his own logic, but it ended up reinforcing the asymmetry between readers who are fluent in English and those who are not.

-This is not just an irony.
-The asymmetry operates across the whole of technology discourse.
+That is not a side irony.
+It is the ordinary structure of technology discourse.
 Whose viewpoint is set as the default?
 What social relations produced that default?